 Dust is typically a major concern during grading activities.
 Because such emissions are not amenable to collection and discharge through a controlled source, they are called "fugitive emissions".
 Fugitive dust emissions rates vary as a function of many parameters (soil silt, soil moisture, wind speed, area disturbed, number of vehicles, depth of disturbance or excavation, etc.).
 CalEEMod was utilized to calculate fugitive dust emissions resulting from this phase of activity.
-Grading work of soils would include 47,418 cubic yards (CY) of cut and 53,104 CY of fill for a net import of 5,686 CY of soils.
+The preliminary grading plan for the Project identifies that grading activities are expected to balance on site and no import or export of soils would be required.
+Grading associated with the alignment of Patterson Avenue will occur concurrent with development site grading, using the same equipment used for site grading.